Ian-Courtright/the-timer/progress-tracking/design-match-update.md

 - Changed TimerFlow position to the top-right corner with rounded bottom-left corner
 - Integrated the Tooltip component from the UI library
 - Added multi-paragraph tooltip content with satirical descriptions
-- Created a timer name input that blends with the background
-- Implemented timer logs storage using localStorage
-- Added a detailed logs view in the settings panel
-- Created a red pulsing background effect for the timer when in overtime
-- Added the minus sign indicator for negative time

 ## Benefits
 - Cleaner, more minimal visual design that better matches the reference design